caginozkaya/Face-Detection-And-Recognition-using-Alexnet-and-Viola-Jones-Algorithm-in-Matlab/README.md

 1) First install alexnet.mlpkginstall by navigating to the folder and double clicking it in Matlab.
 2) Than open transfer.m and follow the instructions.
 You will train the network with your own face images.
 3) Open faceDetect.m and follow the instructions.
 You should load your trained network.
-Navigate to the folder and double click it load it.
+Navigate to the folder and double click on it to load it.
 Run the program and see the results.

 # An Example From One of My Trained Networks